 5. Delayed Treatment

-Relying on a DIY knee brace may delay the appropriate medical treatment for the dog's knee injury.
+Relying on a DIY or generic knee brace may delay the appropriate medical treatment for the dog's knee injury.
 Prompt and accurate diagnosis by a veterinarian is essential for developing a proper treatment plan, which may involve surgery, physical therapy, or other interventions.

 6. Lack of Monitoring